diablodale/dp.docs/docs/_max/attributes/soundinfooutput.md

   examples:
     - "@soundinfooutput 1"
 ---
-Enables output of real-time sound loudness, position, and confidence
+Real-time sound loudness, position, and confidence output on the fifth outlet.

 * 0 = off
 * 1 = output at [`@soundinfo`](soundinfo.md) attribute